codr7/sharpl/README.md

 `(Lib user)`

 ## evaluation
-`eval` may be used to evaluate a block of code at emit time, the results are pushed on evaluation.
+`eval` may be used to evaluate a block of code at emit time.

 ```
 (eval (say "emitting") 42)